tjbencomo/ngs-pipeline/README.md

 ## Author
 * Tomas Bencomo ([https://tjbencomo.github.io](https://tjbencomo.github.io))

+## Getting Help
+If you encounter problems  using the pipeline or would like to request a new feature, file an issue in the [Issues](https://github.com/tjbencomo/ngs-pipeline/issues) tab.

 ## Prerequisites
 Before you start setting up the pipeline, make sure you have your reference genome assembled.
 The GRCh38 (hg38) genome is available on the Broad's